ericsonga/APCSAReview/_sources/Array2dBasics/routeCipherB.rst

 How to Solve This
 --------------------
-1. You will need to loop through the message.
+You will need to loop through the message.
 What type of loop will you use?

+.. mchoice:: routecipherb_1
+   :answer_a: encryptBlock
+   :answer_b: decodeBlock
+   :answer_c: clearBlock
+   :correct: a
+   :feedback_a: Be sure to read the directions carefully; at times, some methods will have very similar names.
+   :feedback_b: Be sure to read the directions carefully; at times, some methods will have very similar names.
+   :feedback_c: Be sure to read the directions carefully; at times, some methods will have very similar names.

-2. Remember that you will need to call the ``encryptBlock`` method.
+   What is the name of the method that you will need to call?

 The Algorithm
 -------------------